ENG 1301 - College Reading & Writing

 ENG 489 - Independent Study

-Independent Study.
-One to four semester hours.
-Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
+Individualized instruction and research at an advanced level in a specialized content area under the direction of a faculty member.
 May be repeated when the topic varies.
-Prerequisite: consent of department head.
+Prerequisite: Consent of department head.

 ENG 490 - H Honors Thesis